cryptogopher/issue_recurring/README.md

 * updating both start and due dates according to schedule (if specified),
 * properly handling issue attributes, including keeping: parent, custom fields, priority and resetting: done ratio, time entries and status,
 * ability to recur with or without subtasks,
+* ability to have recurrence schemes copied regardless of whether individual issues or whole projects are copied,
 * ability to delay recurrence against base date to create multiple recurrences of the same frequency with different time offset (e.g. monthly recurrence on 10th, 20th and 30th day of month),
 * ability to limit recurrence by final date or recurrence count,
 * showing last recurrence and dates next/predicted recurrences,